Do All Tattoos Fade?

 Follow proper tattoo aftercare with these steps:

-- Keep moisturized and uncovered
+- Keep the area moisturized and uncovered to speed up healing

 Sun Exposure